 You probably have it lurking under your bathroom counter, and if you are like the rest of us, your $1.50 bottle of 70% or 91% rubbing alcohol is worth much more than you think.
 Here is why.

 The multiple uses for this simple substance occurred about three months ago.
 I always knew it was a great disinfectant since my father, Dr. Robert Wild DDS, used it in his dental practice 40 years ago to swab areas between patients.
-As a teen, I replaced his dental assistant when she was on vacation.
-After putting the dental tools into the disinfecting solution, I would dab straight rubbing alcohol on a gauze pad and cleanse the metal and porcelain surfaces around his dental chair.
+As a teen, I replaced his dental assistant when she was on summer vacation.
+And after putting the dental tools into the disinfecting solution, I would dab straight rubbing alcohol on a gauze pad and cleanse the metal and porcelain surfaces around his dental chair.
 Perhaps that is why I’ve always loved the hygienic scent, for the fragrance reminds me of giving everything the good ole “one-two clean.”
-Now bringing it closer to home, it seemed like taking the bottle, adding a sprayer on top and diluting it 1:1 with water might be a good disinfectant for our kitchen counter tops.
+Now bringing it closer to home, it seemed like taking the bottle, adding a sprayer on top, and diluting it 1:1 with water might be a good disinfectant for our kitchen countertops.
 It was.
 From there, I branched out to a bathroom and window cleaner.
-And from internet study, I gleaned the multiple uses for rubbing alcohol; here is what I’ve discovered.
+And from an internet study, I gleaned the multiple uses for rubbing alcohol; here is what I’ve discovered.